biomicroscopy/DPR-Resolution_enhancement_with_deblurring_by_pixel_reassignment/dpr_python/README.md

     1. Install FIJI:
        - Follow the instructions provided on the download page to install FIJI on your system.
     1. Open Your TIFF Files:
-       - After installing FIJI, you can open the TIFF files by simply dragging and dropping them onto the FIJI frontend.
+       - After installing FIJI, you can open the TIFF files by simply dragging and dropping them onto the FIJI front end.

 ## Usage
 1. Run the Demo script